Doctoral Training Programmes

-The Wellcome Trust-funded GW4 Clinical Academic Training programme (GW4-CAT) brings together the Universities of Bristol, Cardiff and Exeter in developing the next generation of clinical academics.
+The Wellcome Trust-funded GW4 Clinical Academic Training PhD Programme for health professionals (GW4-CAT HP) brings together the Universities of Bath, Bristol, Cardiff and Exeter in developing the next generation of clinical academics.

-Within the programme, exceptional early career medical, veterinary and dental graduates will have the chance to undertake an interdisciplinary PhD training in one of over 50 world-leading research groups in population health, cardiovascular sciences, neuroscience, mental health, infection, immunity & repair, cancer or molecular cell biology.
+Within the programme, exceptional early career medical, veterinary, dental and other registered health professionals will have the chance to undertake an interdisciplinary PhD training in one of over 50 world-leading biomedical research groups.